awslabs/dgl-lifesci/examples/property_prediction/csv_data_configuration/README.md

 where `X` specifies the path to a `.csv`/`.txt` file of SMILES strings

 Other optional arguments include:
-- **SMILES Column**: `-c column` [default=None]
+- **SMILES Column**: `-sc column` [default=None]
     - Specifies the column of SMILES strings in the input `.csv` file.
 Can be omitted if the input file is a `.txt` file or the `.csv` file only has one column of SMILES strings
-- **Evaluation Metric**: `-me metric` [default=r2]
-    - Specifies the evaluation metric.
-    - By default we use Pearson correlation coefficient.
-Alternatively, we can use `mae` for mean absolute error, and `rmse` for root mean square error.
 - **Train Result Path**: `-tp path` [default=regression_results]
-    - Path to the training results saved, which will be used for loading the trained-model and related configurations
+    - Path to the training results saved, which will be used for loading the trained model and related configurations
 - **Inference Result Path**: `-ip path` [default=regression_inference_results]
     - Path to the inference results, which will be used to save:
         - `prediction.csv`: A file of predicted properties associated with SMILES strings
-        - `eval_results.txt`: A file of evaluation metric
+- **Task**: `-t task1,task2,task3,...`
+    - Task names for saving model predictions in the CSV file to output, which should be the same as the ones used for training.
+If not specified, we will simply use task1, task2, ...

 ## (Multi-label) Binary Classification